mdibaiee/mahdi.blog/_posts/2016-11-15-immortals-go-extinct.md

 ---

 ![immortals chatting](/img/immortals.jpg)
+{% include caption.html text='There is no campfire because they don\'t need it' %}

 In this world, there is no excitement in jumping from a cliff or doing flips over walls or pretending to be a bird or even loving each other, in general, there is no